BAMresearch/automatic-sem-image-segmentation/README.md

 	 pip install -r requirements.txt
 	 ```
 	 The requirements are different for the different releases of the workflow.
 Please also make sure that your python version, as well as the CUDA and cuDNN versions are compatible with the packages from requirements.txt (especially the tensorflow version)
   5. Open the `StartProcess.py` file and choose the options and parameters you want for training (or skip this step and use the standard options).
 You probably want to at least set the tile size, and the cycleGAN and UNet batch sizes, though.
-The tile size should be large enough to fit roughly 100-150 particles (if there are significantly more or less, you might also have to adjust the minimum and maximum number of particles in the simulated masks), and the batch sizes can then usually just be increased until you run out of GPU memory).
+The tile size should be large enough to fit roughly 100-150 particles (if there are significantly more or less, you might also have to adjust the minimum and maximum number of particles in the simulated masks), and the batch sizes can then usually just be increased until you run out of GPU memory.
   6. Start the process by running `python StartProcess.py`

 Releases: